MiaYun98/Game-Demo/Learning process.md

    - memories with parents might be good too
    - Voice Recording - or video storytelling ish?
    - I am not good at 2D drawings
    - Similar to princess maker according to the sentiment analysis
+   -
+5. Building TTS bot
+   - Recorded the voice data (meta Deta)